ufidon/its330/labs/lab01/README.md

 sudo apt-get install openjdk-11-jdk mono-mcs
 ```
 4. (60%) Download and compile the source code files in c and c# programs, fix the compilation errors and run them to get the results
-   1. (30%, each file 6%) On the Windows server VM or Windows host, compile and run the following: win32-pipe-child.c and all C# files
+   1. (30%, each file 5%) On the Windows server VM or Windows host, compile and run the following: win32-pipe-child.c, DateClient.java and all C# files
-   2. (30%, each file 6%) On the Ubuntu Linux VM, compile and run the following: shm-posix-consumer.c and all C# files
+   2. (30%, each file 5%) On the Ubuntu Linux VM, compile and run the following: shm-posix-consumer.c, DateClient.java and all C# files

 ## References